wp-plugins/wpsso/readme.txt

 == Changelog ==

+= Version 2.1dev1 =

+* Moved the Vimeo Video API support to the Pro version codebase.

 = Version 2.0.1 =

 * **Fixed** the SSO Custom Settings metabox, which referenced an empty form object (GPL version).